Workflow automation rules

 Rules for updated cases allow you to perform the necessary actions immediately after certain changes in the case.
 For example, you can send a browser notification when the case is assigned to an agent.

 Rules for existing cases allow you to automate the handling process of existing cases.
 For example, you can configure reminders to be sent to users when an agent is waiting for a response.
-Compliance with the conditions of these rules is checked every 30 minutes and applies only to the cases that have been updated (note or response added) within the last 30 days.

 Creating a rule